freshtonic/given.js/README.md

 Variables are accessed from the environment as if they are plain JS properties.
 Under the hood, the properties are defined using Object.defineProperty with a 'get' accessor in order that their value can be computed on demand.

+_WARNING_: Given is not yet stable.
+The API may change significantly before 1.0.0 and there may be show-stopping bugs.

 ## Installation